 Build quality is excellent.
-Assembly is easy with all needed parts and wires included.
+Board has been 100% reliable in use.
+Assembly was easy with all needed parts and wires included.
 And the relays each have heavy plastic covers on them to make them one notch safer to handle.
-Nice built-in mini-LEDs show board is live and indicate which relays are switched on.
-The relays also have built-in red LEDs to show they’re closed/on.
+Nice built-in mini-LEDs show board is live and indicates which relays are switched on.
+The relays also have their own built-in red LEDs to show they’re closed/on.
 The included Qwiic plugs and cables are helpful getting started, too.
+I still love the soldered connections, myself though!
 You can test the board without putting AC voltage across the relay terminals, too.
 Easy to set up on the bench.
-Arduino library worked on my ESP8266 just fine, once I found the correct board address.
+Arduino library worked on my ESP8266 and ESP32 just fine.

 Very pleased.
 I ran a simple I2C scanner Arduino sketch to find the actual I2C board address.
 The correct address is also in the doc and website product description.
 Pls update the library Examples Sparkfun.
 Exellent product.
 Thanks.

 The addresses in the examples are for the named product; i.e. the quad relay example has the default address for the regular quad relay, not the solid-state version....the single relay has the default address for the single relay (0x18) - apologies for any confusion